-Upon return to work following a sick leave in excess of five (5) consecutive work days, an employee may be required to undergo a medical examination to determine his/her fitness for work.
-The employee, if he/she so desires, may be represented by a physician of his/her choice.
+Upon return to work following a sick leave in excess of five (5) consecutive work days, or when the Employer has reason to suspect that an employee is unfit for duty, an employee may be required to undergo a medical examination to determine his/her fitness for work.
+If the examination by the Physician reveals that the employee is unfit for duty, the employee’s own leave time will run from the time the employee left the work location.
+The employee, if found unfit for duty and if he/she desires, may then receive an examination by a physician of his/her own choice and at his/her expense.
+If the employee’s physician finds that the employee is fit to return to work, the employee shall not be returned to work unless and until a third physician appointed by a panel agreed by the Union and Employer examines the employee and determines that the employee is fit for duty.
+The Employer will bear the costs of the employee’s initial examinations and the examination by the physician appointed from the panel under this Paragraph E.

-Sick leave must be charged against unused sick leave credits in units of one-half hour or full hours, but in no event may the sick leave credits used be less than the actual time off.
+Sick leave must be charged against unused sick leave credits in units of fifteen minutes, but in no event may the sick leave credits used be less than the actual time off.

-Any employee having no sick leave credits, who is absent due to illness shall be placed on leave without pay unless said employee requests use of other available leave time, which is subsequently approved.
+Any employee having no sick leave credits, who is absent due to illness or injury may, upon the Employer’s approval which will not be unreasonably withheld, be placed on available vacation leave under Article 9.
+Additionally, the Employer may grant such employee a leave of absence without pay or an extension of a leave of absence without pay upon the written request of the employee.

+Such written request shall include a detailed statement of the reason for the absence or requested leave and shall be accompanied by substantiating proof of such an illness or injury.
+No leave of absence granted pursuant to this paragraph shall be for a period longer than three (3) months.

 An employee who is reinstated or reemployed after an absence of less than three (3) years shall be credited with his/her sick leave credits at the termination of his/her prior employment.
-An employee who is reinstated or reemployed after a period of three (3) years or more shall receive prior sick leave credits, if approved by the Chief Human Resources Officer, where such absence was caused by:
+An employee who is reinstated or reemployed after a period of three (3) years or more shall receive prior sick leave credits, if approved by the Director of Human Resources, where such absence was caused by:

 Illness of said employee;